Tarpan Honker: History

 Soon after production started, the FSR started the construction of a new, slightly shorter, and narrower (2210 mm) version, which received the designation of Honker 4032.
 Although the prototype never entered serial production, it was the first car to be known solely as a Honker, without any indication of its relation to the earlier Tarpan.

 In late 1996 the design was bought by the Daewoo Motor Polska company, who decided to continue the production in Lublin.
 The interior design was slightly modified and the car received the new designation of Daewoo Honker 2324.
 The car did not differ much from the original version and was available in the same set of options.
 There were plans for the creation of a modernized Daewoo Honker II with either 4x2 or 4x4 drive, but they were called off and instead the factory only modified the external design and continued the production under a new name of Daewoo Honker 2000.

 After the bankruptcy of Daewoo, the license was inherited by two companies.
 Andoria-Mot continued the production in small quantities from 2002–2003, and in 2003 created two modernized versions, both in a hard-top pick-up combination.
 Intrall Polska made the Honker from Jan.
 2004-Spring 2007.
-In 2004, Intrall created another model, the more heavier off-road oriented Honker MAX.
-In addition, in 2004 the Honker saw yet another modification: a heavier armored and mine-protected version, the Honker Skorpion 3, was created specifically for the Polish Army forces in Iraq.
+In 2004, Intrall created another model, the heavier off-road oriented Honker MAX.
+In addition, in 2004 the Honker saw yet another modification; a heavy armored and mine-protected version, the Honker Skorpion 3, was created specifically for the Polish Army forces in Iraq.

 In 2016, the company producing the Honker, DZT Tymińscy, filed for bankruptcy, ending the production of the vehicle.